Own-Data-Privateer/hoardy-web/tool/README.md

   : export all targets while permitting overwriting of old `--output` files under `DESTINATION`;
     DANGEROUS! not recommended, exporting to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

-- recursion roots; if none are specified, then all URLs available from input `PATH`s will be treated as roots; all of these options can be specified multiple times in arbitrary combinations:
+- recursion roots; if none are specified, then all URLs available from input `PATH`s will be treated as roots (except for those given via `--boring`); all of these options can be specified multiple times in arbitrary combinations:
   - `--root-url URL`
   : a URL to be used as one of the roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL paths and components, and UNICODE URL paths and components, in arbitrary mixes and combinations are allowed; i.e., e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
   - `-r URL_PREFIX, --root-url-prefix URL_PREFIX, --root URL_PREFIX`